ChilliCream/hotchocolate-docs/docs/stitching.md

 });
 ```

-Now let\`s remove the parts from the server template that we don't need.
+Now let\`s remove the parts from the server template that we don't need and add subscriptions support.

 > We will show some strategies of how to handle authenticated services later on.